Irish pub: United States

 Irish pubs are common in the United States and most cities have some representation of Irish pub culture.
 Many examples of these pubs date back to the early 20th century or mid to late 19th century and some of them came into being as a result of large-scale emigration from Ireland since the 1840s.

 The most recent wave of Irish pubs started appearing during the 1990s with the arrival of venues modelled on the great Victorian pubs of Ireland.
 The new wave of Irish pubs can be attributed to the Guinness Irish Pub Concept and the Irish Pub Company founded by Mel McNally in 1990 and dedicated to exporting the Irish pub around the world.
 The pubs the Irish Pub Company established were designed to be as authentic as possible and usually featured millwork and fittings made in Ireland and transported to North America.
 As this style of pub became very popular and successful, many more began to open across the United States.
 However, as the cost of importing woodwork and fittings for an Irish pub became prohibitive, prospective owners looked more locally and nearly all of the required material is now more than adequately supplied from within the United States or Canada.

-While many pubs are still owned by individuals of Irish origin, the vast majority of new Irish pubs being opened are owned by American or Canadian restaurant operators who recognise the very attractive business model and the potential return on investment.
+While many pubs are still owned by individuals of Irish origin, the vast majority of new Irish pubs being opened are owned by American restaurant operators who recognise the very attractive business model and the potential return on investment.
 In an industry where profit margins can be low, margins in Irish pubs are significantly higher than those achieved within the mainstream casual-dining sector, achieved by focusing on beverage sales over food.
 Irish pubs also have the ability to attract business during periods when their casual-dining counterparts are traditionally slow.
 Examples of the "Irish pub" concept translating to American casual dining include O'Charley's and Bennigan's.